“We The Immigrants”

 These are some of the themes explored in the art exhibit “We The Immigrants” at the Washington Printmakers Gallery.
 The artists are not expected to color inside the lines.
 Borders will be crossed, new situations explored, old idioms set in new environments, histories recounted and reinterpreted.

-Pursuing the theme of immigration, we, the members of the Washington Printmakers Gallery, have invited guest artists to exhibit their work side-by-side with our work.
+Pursuing the theme of immigration, we, the members of the Washington Printmakers Gallery, have invited guest artists (listed below) to exhibit their work side-by-side with the work of our members.
 Usually only member artists exhibit work in our gallery.
 We pay monthly dues for that privilege and we volunteer our hours to make the gallery work.
 That is what makes this place ours.
 But, for this exhibit, our exclusive exhibition rights are waived in favor of hospitality and welcome.
-Who knows, perhaps the work of the visiting artists will be better than ours!
-Perhaps the influx of new talent will inspire our own!

 “We The Immigrants” will be on display September 27 thru October 28, 2017 at the Washington Printmakers Gallery, 1641 Wisconsin Avenue, NW, Washington, D.C.
 This is in the Georgetown neighborhood, just south of Book Hill Park.
 Numerous other galleries are nearby, as are many restaurants and shops.

-I have known Blaise Tobia for many years and have greatly admired his ongoing photographic projects of Sicily, where his family came from.
-Blaise has made his heritage part of his subject matter.
-Over the years he has made many trips to Sicily to document the festivals, architecture, and landscape of the island.
-They stand as single images and feature in photographic books
+Mr. Tobia has made his Sicilian heritage part of his subject matter.
+Over the years he has traveled extensively in Sicily to document the festivals, architecture, and landscape of the island.
+They stand as single images and feature in photographic books.

 Ms. Vogel is one of six photographers I found in the D.C. area who have done work documenting immigration.
 I had resorted to a search of the Internet because I live a hundred miles from D.C. and am unfamiliar with Washington’s photographic community.
 Ms. Vogel stood out.
 She is a photojournalist, active with non-profits, widely traveled, and a professional with a masters degree from Georgetown University.
 She has received an award from that university’s Center for Social Impact Communications.
 Recent work of hers focused on orphaned children in Lesotho.